hummingbot/hummingbot/documentation/docs/index.md

-Welcome 👋 to the official documentation for Hummingbot, the open source software that helps you build and run crypto trading bots!
+Welcome 👋 to the official documentation for Hummingbot, open source software that helps you build and run **crypto trading bots**!

-## Getting started
+## 🐤 Getting started

 New to Hummingbot?
 Start here!

 - [Installation](/installation): Install Hummingbot on various platforms
-- [Tutorials](/tutorials): Quickstart guides for new users and developers
 - [Basic Operations](/operations): Basic commands and actions in Hummingbot

-## Reference
+## 📚 Reference

 Learn about the different components in Hummingbot: